 Since our world has been impacted by the COVID-19 pandemic, many therapists have expanded their modalities of service to include telehealth sessions.
 At Wholetherapy, we provide telehealth therapy through our secure clinic management platform, “Jane”.
 To prepare for your telehealth appointment, we recommend seven steps to ensure sessions proceed smoothly.

 A Registered Psychologist (R.Psych) is a protected legal designation in Nova Scotia and is covered by many insurance providers.
 Regulated through Nova Scotia Board of Examiners in Psychology (NSBEP).
 Psychologists are legally able to provide diagnostic services as well as counselling services, whereas RCT, RCT-C and RSW cannot provide a psychological diagnosis.
 However, they can provide diagnostic impressions and related diagnostic analysis.

 Psychotherapist is a legally protected term in Ontario, not Nova Scotia; but does act as an umbrella term for therapy services of a clinical nature.
-All three designations may from time to time refer to a Psychotherapy services.
+All three designations may from time to time refer to Psychotherapy services.

 A Registered Counselling Therapist is a protected legal designation in Nova Scotia and is covered by many insurance providers.
 It is regulated by the Nova Scotia College of Counselling Therapists (NSCCT).